Best home security systems 2019 - ADT, Brinks, Vivint, Frontpoint and more

 We also got information from Jamie Vos, vice president of the Electronic Security Association (ESA), who told us, "You need to go into the decision-making process with your eyes wide open.
 Select the provider that understands your security needs, can act as your advocate and point out security needs you may not have considered or explain why a certain technology you want may not be the best option for you."

-We define the best home security systems as those with good prices and fair contracts because these matter to you.
+We define the best home security systems as those with good prices and fair contracts.
 We examined company websites and sought clarification from the services if we couldn't find something.

 To evaluate pricing, we looked at the base rate, with smartphone controls, for comparable monitoring plans from each security company.
 Pricing breaks down into two categories: monitoring fees and starting costs.
 Monitoring fees are what you pay each month your contract is active, while you pay starting costs one time at the beginning of your contract.